vikaspatil29/Repo-truecreds-activiti-ninjas/hackproject/usecase/usecase.md

 * Discover is able to verify the credentials and process the loan application.
 * Discover is able to verify the credentials of the co-signer
 * Discover is able to apply promotions/offer/compliance based on Identity
+* Discover is able to issue the student loan as digital credentials
+* Main Applicant/Co-Signer is able to download the loan details as digital credentials into their wallet.

 ## Vernacular